 Here is a comparison of the Dow Jones with EURUSD, GBPUSD, AUDUSD from Jan 2010 to Jan 2012:

 Notice how the three currency pairs move in similar directions with DJ, though in different amplitudes.
-In the last two years it is clearly seen that the AUDUSD has maintained the closest correlation to the DJ, whereas EURUSD and GBPUSD did not rise as much in the last two years, due no doubt to the European sovereign debt crisis.
-When I conducted a google search on the relationship between the DJ and AUDUSD, I quickly found that David Rodriguez of DailyFX spots a similar relationship in his article, Correlations: Australian Dollar Trades as Alternative to Dow Jones.
+In the graphic above it is clearly seen that the AUDUSD has maintained the closest correlation to the DJ, whereas EURUSD and GBPUSD did not rise as much in that two years, due no doubt to the European sovereign debt crisis.
+When conducting a google search on the relationship between the DJ and AUDUSD, I quickly found that David Rodriguez of DailyFX spots a similar relationship in his article, Correlations: Australian Dollar Trades as Alternative to Dow Jones.

 If you find currency pairs like the AUDUSD that are more correlated to the DJ or other financial indexes, what can be done with these correlations?